When we think of hospitals, we think of sick people, and getting shots, and nurses sticking needles in our arms.

 This is one of the fastest growing non-clinical healthcare jobs in the nation.
 A medical records and health information technician (MR/HIT) is a vital part of any hospital, nursing home, clinic, or individual private practice.
 The MR/HIT is responsible for organizing, processing, and maintaining the records of all the patients that are treated at a hospital or clinic.

 With the Affordable Care Act’s emphasis on electronic health records, MR/HIT must be able to learn new systems quickly and rapidly adapt to the changing environment in the medical records field.
-MR/HIT can expect an entry level salary in the neighborhood of $45,000 per year, but the potential for growth is astronomical in the coming years.
+Health Information Managers and Medical Records Managers typically earn between $26.61/hr to $42.91/hr.
+This roughly translates to an annual salary of $51,000/yr to $82,000/yr.
+The potential for growth is astronomical in the coming years for this position.